2406-ta-team/comp2406-git-tutorial/Tutorial.md

 ![add_collabs.jpeg](images/add_collabs.jpeg)

-# Clone the repository locally
+# Step 3, Clone the repository locally

 Navigate to your GitHub projects folder using your terminal